• Skip to primary navigation

 Season the Vegetables

 Start by cutting up your vegetables into similar-sized pieces.
 This helps ensure that they will cook evenly.
+In a large bowl, toss the vegetables in olive oil or avocado oil.
+Then add seasonings.

-A bowl of cut up vegetabe
+A bowl of cut up vegetables ready to grill.

-Grilling vegetables will bring out the incredible flavor in them, so you really don’t need a ton of seasonings!
+Grilling vegetables will bring out the incredible flavor in them, so you really don’t need a ton of seasonings.
 We keep it simple with salt, pepper, garlic powder, and perhaps a few fresh herbs.
 You can always add more seasoning at the end.

 If you are itching to spice them up or add more flavor, here are some ideas:

-Add fresh or dried herbs: I love to toss in some fresh thyme stems or sprinkle on chopped chives, dill, or sage.
+• Add fresh or dried herbs: I love to toss in some fresh thyme stems or sprinkle on chopped chives, dill, or sage.
 I prefer to add fresh basil or parsley at the end rather than roasting those tender herbs.
-Tip: If you are using dried, use less than fresh because the flavor is stronger.
+(Tip: If you are using dried, use less than fresh because the flavor is stronger.)

-Experiment with spices: Paprika, Old Bay seasoning, Italian seasoning, cumin, chili powder, onion powder, celery salt, crushed red pepper flakes, etc. are all good options to try.
+• Experiment with spices: Paprika, Old Bay seasoning, Italian seasoning, cumin, chili powder, onion powder, celery salt, crushed red pepper flakes, etc. are all good options to try.

 Wrap the Veggies in Foil

-If you don’t have heavy-duty foil, I’d recommend using two sheets of foil to ensure it doesn’t rip.
+Scoop about 1 cup of veggies onto a sheet of heavy-duty foil.
+(Tip: If you don’t have heavy-duty foil, I’d recommend using two sheets of foil to ensure it doesn’t rip.)

 Bring the ends of the foil together and seal it up as much as possible.

-Wrapping vegetables in foil
+Wrapping vegetables in foil to cook on the grill.

 Grill the Vegetables

+Preheat a gas or charcoal grill for direct cooking over medium-high heat.
 Place the foil packets on the grill and cook for about 20 minutes, until the vegetables are tender and starting to caramelize in spots.

 Using tongs, remove the foil packs and let them cool until they can be handled and not burn.